-The Civil Procedure Code allows for this although it would require a bilateral agreement with the foreign country and currently no such bilateral agreements are in place.
-As such, courts in Cambodia would likely retry a case on its merits rather than enforce a foreign judgment.
+Although the Civil Procedure Code allows for this, the enforcement of a foreign court decision by a court in Cambodia would require a bilateral agreement with the foreign country and currently no such bilateral agreements are in place.
+As such, courts in Cambodia are likely to require re-litigation of the case on its merits rather than enforce a decision issued by a foreign court.

 - Are commercial cases heard by the same courts that hear other civil and criminal matters?